fir3buster/StockPortfolio/README.md

     <p>react component hierarchy</p>
 </div>

-## Game Design
+## Application Design

-The portfolio app is divided into 3 main components written in JavaScript using React framework:
+The portfolio app is divided into 3 main components and a root component written in JavaScript using React framework:

 ### 1. Root component of the application `App()`